Top Reasons Why New Mexico is a perfect place to buy a Rent to Own

 Its real estate is full of history and character!
 New Mexico is where America meets Mexico.
 This blend of cultures has given rise to cities filled with more character than the most historic of New England towns.
 This is reflected in homes around New Mexico as well, which are often built in a unique Mexican-American style.
 You'll find plenty of adobe style houses dotting Santa Fe and Albuquerque, many of which date back to the 18th century.

-Check out New Mexico homes for sale that may include: rent to own, foreclosure, HUD, for sale by owner and more
+Check out over 300 New Mexico rent to own homes for sale, which may include auction properties, for sale by owner, and more.

 Home prices are still low!
 Despite the flock of first-time buyers migrating to Albuquerque, Santa Fe, Rio Rancho, and Las Cruces, home prices remain relatively low.
 Median sales prices in Albuquerque and Las Cruces and Rio Rancho, for instance, are $134,900 and $125,000 respectively.
 Even artsy Santa Fe boasts median home sales price of only $186,964.